mitsopel/sports-betting-settlement/README.md

 docker compose up -d
 ```

-This starts ZooKeeper and Kafka listening on `localhost:9092`.
+This starts ZooKeeper and Kafka listening on `localhost:9092`, plus RocketMQ NameServer on `localhost:9876` and a local Broker (ports 10911/10909).

 Create the Kafka topic: